RIO DE JANEIRO (AP) Luis Suarez told FIFA's disciplinary panel that he did not deliberately bite Italy defender Giorgio Chiellini at the World Cup.

 The bite was ''deliberate, intentional and without provocation,'' the ruling stated in paragraph No. 26 of the panel's conclusions.

-Suarez was banned for nine Uruguay matches, four months from all football and fined 100,000 Swiss francs ($112,000) by Sulser's seven-man panel.
+Suarez was banned for nine Uruguay matches and four months from all football.
+He was also fined 100,000 Swiss francs ($112,000).